-The Buffalo Bills selected Utah defender Cole Bishop in the second round of the 2024 NFL Draft in hopes that he would develop into a long-term starting
+When the Buffalo Bills selected Cole Bishop in the second round of the 2024 NFL Draft, many fans had immediate expectations that he would step right into a starting role.

 Here are three important decisions the Bills must make before the start of the regular season.